Fabrizio Guillaro

 Short bio

 Fabrizio Guillaro is a Research Fellow at the University Federico II of Naples, Italy, in the Image Processing Research Group (GRIP).
-His main research interests center on topics in the field of multimedia forensics, with a particular emphasis on deep-learning methods for detecting and localizing forgeries in digital images.
-He is working under the direction of Professor Luisa Verdoliva and Professor Giovanni Poggi and his current research is being conducted in collaboration with Google Research.
-He interned at Google as a PhD Student Researcher from October 2023 to May 2024 in the Media Integrity team (Mint), addressing the challenge of out-of-distribution data in the context of Generative AI detection.
-He graduated in Computer Engineering in 2021 at University of Naples Federico II and his thesis focused on the development of a semantic-based approach for image forgery detection.
-He participated in the 2018 IEEE Signal Processing Cup on camera model identification, earning the first prize after presenting his team's work in the 2018 International Conference on Acoustics, Speech, & Signal Processing (ICASSP).
+He completed his PhD in February 2025.
+His main research interests focus primarily on multimedia forensics, with a particular emphasis on the development of deep-learning techniques to detect local manipulations in digital images and identify AI-generated content.
+He is working under the direction of Professor Luisa Verdoliva and Professor Giovanni Poggi and his current research is being conducted in collaboration with Google Research / Google DeepMind since 2021.
+He interned at Google Research as a PhD Student Researcher from October 2023 to May 2024 in the Media Integrity team (Mint), addressing the challenge of out-of-distribution data in the context of Generative AI detection.
+He graduated in Computer Engineering in 2021 at University of Naples Federico II with a thesis focused on the development of a semantic-based approach for image forgery detection.
+He participated in the 2018 IEEE Signal Processing Cup on camera model identification, earning the first prize after presenting his team's work in ICASSP 2018.

 Work Experience